Level of Study

 The assessment in the course consists of an oral exam of approx. 30 min; both Italian and Norwegian will used during this test.
-Due to the situation concerning Covid-19 measures have been taken and the oral exam will be held digitally in the autumn semester of 2020.
+Due to the situation concerning Covid-19 measures have been taken and the oral exam will be held digitally in the spring semester of 2021.

 During the oral exam, which usually revolves around a given text, students must demonstrate all-around knowledge on problems in Italian grammar the ability to expand on these topics orally.